ChasingUX/jesse-site/source/work/fontreach.md

 </a>

 ##FontReach is a Domain Explorer
-Outside of exploring font usage, it becomes quite interesting to see what other fonts different brands are using.
+Along with exploring font usage, it becomes quite interesting to see which fonts different brands are using.
 In some cases, it is shocking to see the quantity of fonts loaded on certain sites.
 The FontReach domain interface allows for quick toggling of domains to explore brand usage.

 <a class="enlarge" href="/assets/images/projects/fontreach/domain-switch.gif">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/fontreach/domain-switch.gif">